THE CLEVELAND WAY

 A horseshoe-shaped path around the perimeter of England’s wildest National Park

 Cleveland Way: The Basics

-WHERE: A walk that takes place largely within the confines of the glorious North York Moors National Park.
+WHERE: The Cleveland Way is a walk that takes place largely within the confines of the glorious North York Moors National Park.

-HOW LONG OES IT TAKE TO WALK THE CLEVELAND WAY?
+HOW LONG DOES IT TAKE TO WALK THE CLEVELAND WAY?
 6-8 days

 IS IT A NATIONAL TRAIL?
 Yes

-WHERE DOES THE CLEVELAND WAY BEGIN?
+WHERE DOES THE PATH BEGIN?
 The pretty market town of Helmsley, in the southern half of the national park.

 HOW HARD IS THE CLEVELAND WAY?
 Fairly tough in places.
 While the trek only just scrapes above 100 miles, the trail is no stranger to some steep climbs and knee-shattering descents.

 It might seem slightly strange to discover that this was one of the first long-distance paths to be designated a ‘National Trail’, having been bestowed that honour way back in 1969.
 Only the massive Pennine Way that strides confidently through the very centre of the Britain is older, having been designated a National Trail four years previously.